 In a large bowl place almond flour, rolled oats, walnuts, sugar, and salt.
 Mix with a fork to combine.

-Add the coconut oil and continue to blend with a fork until combined.
+Add the coconut oil and continue to blend.

 Sprinkle crumble topping over the fruit.
 Try to work on a depth half that of the fruit.
 Too thick and the middle won't cook.